MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-material-budget-line.md

 # Project material budget line.

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

+This article explains how to create a budget line for the transaction class Material.

 A project budget has budget lines that are a snapshot of the budgeted quantity and amount.